romgain/jest-websocket-mock/README.md

 ## Examples

-For a real life example, see the
+~~For a real life example, see the
 [examples directory](https://github.com/akiomik/vitest-websocket-mock/tree/main/examples),
-and in particular the saga tests.
+and in particular the saga tests.~~

+NOTE: These examples are currently not working :cry: